 Academic, Defence and Foreign Policy Work

-Bob has been a research associate at the Changing Character of War Programme at the University of Oxford.
 His academic writing is available online.
 He is an occasional blogger on Russian / Ukrainian issues, hybrid war, unconventional and new forms of war.
-He has contributed to the King’s College War Studies blog, Oxford Politics Department blog, The Washington Post’s social sciences blog and the Journal of the Royal United Services Institute.
-Bob’s most recent peer reviewed article attempts to provide a comprehensive definition for contemporary Russian warfare.
+He has contributed to the King’s College War Studies blog, Oxford Politics Department blog, The Washington Post’s social sciences blog and the Journal of the Royal United Services Institute as well as The Telegraph, The Times and The Spectator.

 The family had a reputation for radical liberalism.
-Charles Seely MP (1803-1887) was a Chartist supporter and Liberal republican MP (Lincoln) who was snubbed by Queen Victoria for a quarter of a century after inviting the Italian revolutionary Giuseppe Garibaldi to Britain.
+Charles Seely MP (1803-1887) was a Chartist supporter and Liberal republican MP (Lincoln) who Queen Victoria refused to talk to for a quarter of a century after Seely invited the Italian revolutionary Giuseppe Garibaldi to Britain.
 Another four family members were Liberal or Liberal Unionist MPs between the 1860s and 1950s.
 Two, Jack Seely and Hugh Seely, were government ministers in 20th Century Liberal and Coalition Governments.
 Jack had been MP for the Isle of Wight on two occasions, 1900-1906 and 1923-1924.
 As General Jack Seely, he led one of the last great cavalry charges in history at the Battle of Moreuil Wood on his horse Warrior in March 1918, preventing German forces from decoupling British and French armies.
-Seely was a great friend of Winston Churchill and the only former Cabinet Minister to go to the front in 1914 and still be there four years later.
+Jack Seely was a close friend of Winston Churchill and the only former Cabinet Minister to go to the front in 1914 and still be there four years later.
 Jack Seely’s book about his horse, Warrior, was a best-seller in 1934 and on its re-release in 2014.

-The Seely family success was built on the agricultural revolution - milling in Lincoln - and afterwards the industrial revolution - coal in Nottinghamshire.
-The family were known for their philanthropic work improving the conditions of the people, establishing schools in Nottinghamshire as well as recognising union representation in the family coal mines as far back as the late 19th century.
-They also established a library service and Reading Rooms on the Isle of Wight, built housing for the rural poor and helped to establish a lifeboat service along the southwest coast of the Island Wight.
+The Seely family wealth was built on the agricultural revolution - milling in Lincoln - and afterwards the industrial revolution - coal in Nottinghamshire.
+The family were known for their philanthropic work, establishing schools in Nottinghamshire as well as recognising union representation in the family coal mines as far back as the late 19th century.
+On the Island, they established a library service and Reading Rooms, built housing for the rural poor and helped to establish a lifeboat service along the southwest coast of the Island.
 The family’s wealth was whittled away during the 20th century.

-Bob was born in 1966 to an English father, Richard, and German mother, Helga.
+Bob was born in 1966 to Richard and Helga.
 He was educated at Arnold House School, and Harrow School.

-Bob's German mother was brought as a young girl up in Nazi Germany.
+Bob's German mother, Helga, was brought as a young girl up in Nazi Germany.
 Her family had moved to Krackow during the war where her father worked as a postman.
-Bob's maternal grandmother died towards the end of the war, and his mother’s life was saved thanks to her father’s ability to speak Russian and serve as a translator for the invading Russian forces.
+Bob's maternal grandmother was killed at the end of the war, and his mother’s life was saved thanks to her father’s ability to speak Russian and serve as a translator for the invading Soviet forces.
 The family ended the war in a refugee camp in Dresden, and from there made their way to what became western Germany.
 Helga later moved to the United Kingdom.
 She passed away in 2015.